Changemaker

 Tanzania

-VICOBA Plus Lead Facilitator in Tanzania, New Hope for Girls dad.
+Eliya Wilbert is a VICOBA Plus Lead Facilitator in Tanzania, and dad of New Hope for Girls.

-Eliya leads Group formation and training expertise for VICOBA Plus.
+Eliya brings people together, and helps leads group formation and training expertise for VICOBA Plus.
 He is effectively facilitating community organizing and cross-pollination for small groups across the East African region.
-His commitment and work to advance gender empowerment in the Tanzanian context.
-And, he’s a devoted dad to over 60 girls through the New Hope for Girls Organization, family.
+He is committed to his work of advancing gender empowerment in the Tanzanian context.
+And, he’s a devoted dad to over 60 girls through the New Hope for Girls Organization and Family.

 Philbert Kalisa